elatov/puppet/docker/README.md

 }
 ```

 Puppet automatically runs Compose, because the relevant Compose services aren't running.
-You can include additional options, such as enabling experimental features, as well as including scaling rules.
+If required, include additional options such as enabling experimental features and scaling rules.

 In the example below, Puppet runs Compose when the number of containers specified for a service don't match the scale values.